 The packet has a page to introduce the vocabulary tick mark and interval.
 In this unit, students will be working only with proportional number lines, which means that intervals of the same size have the same value.
-There are number line puzzles included at the end of each unit, since number lines play a large role in this unit and repeated exposure can help students gain familiarity with how they work.
-In the puzzles, students must figure out what number goes in the blank to make sure that all of the intervals have equal value.
-At the end of each number line puzzle page, students create their own number line.
-This is a valuable form of informal assessment.
-The number line puzzles increase in complexity with each and use numbers related to the content of the unit, if appropriate.
+There are number line puzzles included at the end of each section, since number lines play a large role in this unit and repeated exposure can help students gain familiarity with how they work.
+IN the puzzles, students must figure out what number goes in the blank to make sure that all of the intervals have equal value.
+At the end of each number line puzzle page, students are asked to create their own number line.
+This is a valuable form of informal assessment to see how well they understand the concept.
+The number line puzzles increase in complexity with each section and use numbers related to the content of the section, if appropriate.